guardrail-labs/llm-guardrail-api/ARCHITECTURE.md

        │      Client / Application    │
        └──────────────────────────────┘

-**Key idea:**
+**Dual-arm model:**
+Ingress and egress operate through **separate evaluation paths**.
-Even if the ingestion path experiences degradation or rate-limiting, the egress arm is designed to operate independently and continue applying output-side governance.
+If the ingress path is degraded, the egress arm is designed to continue applying output-side governance whenever possible.

-This reflects Guardrail’s dual-arm isolation model, where each arm evaluates traffic separately rather than depending on the other.

 ---

 ## 🧱 2.
 Ingress Guard (Request Mediation)

-The ingress arm protects the model from:
+The ingress arm evaluates prompts before they reach the model.

-- Unsafe or harmful prompts
-- Hidden text attacks (Unicode, confusables)
-- Jailbreak patterns
-- Misleading multi-stage requests
-- Data leakage attempts
-- Ambiguous intent from unknown users

 ### Responsibilities

-- Normalize and sanitize user input
+- Normalize text and detect hidden characters
-- Detect suspicious directives
-- Enforce policy pack rules
+- Evaluate rules defined in policy packs
+- Identify ambiguous or high-risk intent
-- Trigger verification when intent is unclear
+- Determine whether verification is needed
-- Rate-limit or circuit-break based on tenant quotas
+- Apply tenant-specific quotas, rate limits, and restrictions

-### Outcomes
+### Possible Outcomes

-A request can be:

-- **Clean** → forwarded to the LLM
+- **Clean →** forwarded to model
-- **Clarified** → sent to verifier
+- **Requires clarification →** verifier assesses intent
+- **Still unclear →** request returned to the user for clarification
-- **Blocked** → user receives a safe denial message
+- **Blocked →** user receives a safe, policy-aligned denial
-- **Escalated** → logged as an incident for admin review
+- **Escalated →** recorded as an incident for admin review

-All decisions are added to the HMAC-signed audit log.
+All decisions are written to the HMAC-signed audit log.

 ---

 ## 🔁 3.
 Verifier Layer (Intent Evaluation)

-The Verifier performs **non-execution-based** analysis of a request when the ingress arm identifies unclear or suspicious intent.
+The verifier analyzes content **without executing it** and is used when intent is ambiguous.

-### What it does
+### What the Verifier Does
+- Classifies whether intent is safe or harmful

-- Determines whether executing the request could harm the model, user, or system
+- Determines if executing the prompt would pose risk
-- Confirms whether hidden instructions or dual-intent patterns exist
+- Detects disguised or dual-intent patterns
-- Provides the Guardrail decision engine with a safe recommendation
+- Provides a safe evaluation result to the ingress guard

+### If Verifier Cannot Determine Intent
+If the verifier cannot determine intent with sufficient confidence:

+**→ The request is returned to the submitter for clarification.**

+The system does *not* proceed or guess.

-### What it *does not* do
+### What the Verifier Never Does

-- Never executes untrusted user code
+- Never executes user instructions
-- Never forwards content to external tools
+- Never forwards content to tools or external systems
-- Never evaluates harmful instructions
-- Never bypasses Guardrail policy packs
+- Never bypasses Guardrail policy enforcement

-### When used

-- Unclear intent (e.g., “explain malware vs write malware”)
-- Potential data exfiltration patterns
-- Dual-stage payloads or agentic prompts
-- Suspiciously encoded content

-If the verifier is unavailable, Guardrail applies **conservative blocking**.

 ---

 ## 📤 4.
 Egress Guard (Response Mediation)

-The egress arm protects the **user** and **organization** from unsafe or prohibited model output.
+The egress arm evaluates LLM output before it reaches the user.

-Egress enforcement runs even if ingress is unavailable, providing:

-- Independent circuit breakers
-- Independent policy evaluation
-- Guaranteed output governance

 ### Responsibilities

-- Enforce output-side policy packs
+- Apply policy rules to model responses
+- Detect harmful or disallowed model behaviors
-- Detect hallucinations, unsafe content, or accidental leakage
+- Identify accidental data leakage
-- Govern regulated data behaviors (PHI/PII indicators, GDPR signals)
-- Capture evidence for audits
-- Trigger clarifications or admin review on risky responses

-Egress is the last line of defense before content reaches the user.
+- Evaluate hallucination-prone or unsafe categories
+- Support compliance indicators (PHI/PII, GDPR-relevant text)

+### Behavior
+The egress arm operates independently from ingress and continues to apply output-side evaluation even in scenarios where ingress may be degraded.

 ---

 ## 📦 5.
 Policy Packs

-Policy Packs define the governance rules for both arms.
+Policy Packs are signed, versioned bundles of governance rules.

-Each pack contains:
+Policy Packs include:

-- Safety rules
+- Safety and risk rules
-- Compliance profiles (GDPR, HIPAA, AI-Act)
+- Regulatory profiles (GDPR, HIPAA, AI-Act)
-- Industry-specific policies
+- Industry presets
-- Metadata, version, signatures, and checksums
+- Metadata: signature, checksum, version, tenant namespace
-- Tenant-isolated namespaces

-Policy packs are:

-- **Signed**
+Characteristics:
-- **Versioned**
+- Immutable once signed
-- **Diffable**
+- Versioned and diffable
-- **Rollback-safe**
+- Independently deployable
-- **Tenant-isolated**
+- Tenant-isolated

-Admin Console allows pack inspection, diffing, and activation.
+- Fully audited on activation or rollback

 ---

 ## 🧑‍🤝‍🧑 6.
 Tenancy & Isolation

-Each tenant receives a fully isolated policy and data environment:
+Each tenant operates in a **fully isolated governance environment**:

-- Policy namespaces
-- Audit logs
-- Quotas and rate limits
+- Dedicated policy namespace
+- Independent audit log stream
-- Clarification and appeals queues
+- Separate clarification and incident queues
-- Circuit breaker states
+- Independent circuit breaker and quota settings
-- Optional verifier settings
+- Optional tenant-specific verifiers

-No cross-tenant visibility is permitted, even for admins.

-Tenant separation is enforced at:

-1. Ingress guard
-2. Egress guard
-3. Policy packs
-4. Audit retention
-5. Admin UI access
+No tenant can access another tenant’s data or policies.

 ---

 ## 🧾 7.
 Audit, Retention & Evidence

-Every decision recorded by Guardrail generates an **HMAC-signed audit event.**

-Events include:
+Guardrail produces structured, tamper-evident audit logs containing:

 - Request/response metadata
-- Policy results
+- Policy evaluation results
-- Sanitization decisions
+- Sanitization outcomes
-- Verification details
+- Verification results
 - Admin actions
-- Rollbacks and pack loads
+- Activation/rollback of policy packs

 Optional modules support:

-- Retention policies
+- Retention windows
-- GDPR/AI-Act data deletion requests
+- GDPR/AI-Act deletion workflows
-- SOC 2 evidence bundles
-- Long-term log archival
+- Long-term log archival to S3/MinIO/GCS

-Audit integrity is cryptographically guaranteed.
+- SOC 2 evidence generation

 ---

 ## 🏗 8.
 Deployment Architecture

-Guardrail can be deployed in:
+Guardrail can be deployed in multiple modes:

-### ✔ Local / Docker Mode
+### Local / Docker
-Ideal for development and testing.
+Simple evaluation environments.

-### ✔ Kubernetes / Helm
+### Kubernetes / Helm (Recommended)
-Recommended for production.
 Supports:
 - Horizontal scaling
-- Multi-tenant environments
+- Multi-tenant deployments
+- Redis, Postgres, and object storage backends
 - Verifier autoscaling
-- Redis, Postgres, S3 backends

-### ✔ Sidecar or Gateway Mode
+### Sidecar / Gateway
-Guardrail can act as:

-- A standalone gateway service
+Can operate as:
-- An API-level firewall
+- API-level firewall
-- A sidecar to application pods
-- A reverse proxy filter layer
+- Reverse proxy filter
+- Model gateway
+- Edge mediation layer

-### ✔ Multi-Model Architecture
+### Multi-Model Routing
-Supports routing to:
+Supports:
 - OpenAI
 - Anthropic
 - Azure OpenAI
 - Vertex
 - Local models

-Routing rules are defined per tenant and per policy.
+Routing is tenant-specific.

 ---

 ## 🔐 9.
 Security Model (High-Level)

+Guardrail uses the following high-level security principles:

-- **Clarify-first** → ambiguity results in verification
+- **Clarify-first** → ambiguous requests require intent clarification
-- **Two-tier blocking** → safe denial + escalation paths
-- **No execution of user code** at any stage
-- **Unicode/confusables detection** on ingress
+- **Return-to-requestor loop** for unresolved ambiguity
+- **Non-execution verification**
-- **Independent ingress/egress enforcement**
+- **Independent ingress/egress mediation paths**
+- **Unicode/confusables normalization**
-- **Tamper-evident audit log** via HMAC
+- **Tamper-evident audit logging (HMAC)**
-- **Verifier fallback safety**
-- **Strict tenant isolation**
+- **Tenant isolation across all layers**
-- **SOC 2–aligned controls** in Enterprise edition
+- **Optional SOC 2–aligned controls in Enterprise edition**

-For a detailed overview, see `SECURITY_OVERVIEW.md`.
+For a broader overview, see `SECURITY_OVERVIEW.md`.

 ---